ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The Attester conveys evidence directly to the Relying Party and the Relying Party forwards the evidence to the Verifier for appraisal.
 Once the attestation result is computed by the Verifier, it is sent back to the Relying Party to decide what action to take based on the attestation result.
 Another model is called passport model, in which the Attester communicates directly with the Verifier.
-The Attester gives the evidence to the Verifier and get the attestation result from the Verifier.
+The Attester gives the evidence to the Verifier and gets the attestation result from the Verifier.
 THen the Attester conveys the attestation result to the Relying Party.
 EDHOC can support both background-check model and passport model to perform remote attestation.
-This specification employs the RATS background-check model, and does not cover the passport model.
+This specification employs both the RATS background-check model and the passport model.

 <!--Discuss EAT-->
 One way of conveying attestation evidence is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.